robschmidtinfo/RobJS/README.md

 # RobJS
-RobJS is probably the simplest JavaScript Frontend Framework that is out there.<br /> It is all done in just one single line of code! ...a quite long one though ;)
+RobJS is probably the simplest JavaScript Frontend Framework that is out there.<br /> It is all done in just one single line of code!

-But that doesn't mean, it can't do much...<br />
+But that doesn't mean, it can't do much.<br />
 It offers a similar developer experience like f.e.
 React.js as it mimics core features like:
 - Statemanagement
 - Functional Components
 - plus extra navigation capabilities to make it a breeze building f.e. a menu
-- plus keeps Vanilla JavaScript, where it is straightforward, f.e. in forms (unline React.js)
+- plus keeps Vanilla JavaScript, where it is straightforward, f.e. in forms (unlike React.js)
+- even solves SEO problematic if you compose your app also with static html

-But the best thing is, that it is super lightweight and can be plugged in literaly everywhere (and even multiple times) in your project.
-No packaging managers or other bells and whistles needed.
+But the best thing is, that it is super lightweight and can be plugged in literaly everywhere (and even *multiple* times - with or without shared state!) in your project.
+No packaging manager or other bells and whistles needed.

 Further there is no obligation to learn a new language.<br /> You know HTML, CSS and JavaScript? -> **You know RobJS**.